 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-While not necessarily an exhaustive list, alterations noted at the time of our inspection include relocation of kitchen and formation of bathroom.
+While not necessarily an exhaustive list, alterations noted at the time of our inspection include relocation of kitchen.